Mammut Sports Group

-Mammut Sports Group AG (formerly also Arova-Mammut AG, Mammut AG) is a Swiss manufacturer of clothing and equipment for alpine sports such as climbing, snow sports and trail running as well as trekking.
-The company was originally founded in 1862 as a ropemaker and has been part of the investment company Telemos Capital since 2021.
+Mammut Sports Group AG (formerly also Arova-Mammut AG, Mammut AG) is a Swiss manufacturer of clothing, footwear and equipment for alpine sports such as climbing, snow sports and trail running as well as trekking.
+It was originally founded in 1862 as a ropemaker and has been part of the investment company Telemos Capital since 2021.

-The Mammut Sports Group belongs to the London-based investment firm Telemos Capital as a private equity company.
+The Mammut Sports Group belongs to the London-based investment firm Jacobs Capital (formerly Telemos Capital) as a private equity company.
 The company is based in Seon, Switzerland, while the central distribution warehouse for Europe is located in Wolfertschwenden in Bavaria.

-The Mammut Sports Group employs around 800 people and is active in over 40 countries through subsidiaries, distributors, and agencies.
-It operates a number of flagship stores internationally, as well as a factory outlet at its headquarters in Seon.
+The Mammut Sports Group employs around 900 people in 9 countries and is active in over 50 countries through subsidiaries, distributors, and agencies.
+It operates a number of flagship stores internationally, as well as its own stores and outlets, online retail and specialist retailers.